jadecobra/python_tdd_exercises/source/index.rst

 My recommendations are that you

 * start with :doc:`how to make a python test driven development environment </how_to/make_tdd_environment>` because it is required by every chapter
+* you can also go through the :ref:`how-tos` section in order
-* type out the code portions as you go through any chapter without copying and pasting the code
+* type out the code portions as you go through a chapter without copying and pasting the code
 * repeat a chapter you like until you can do it from memory
-* try remaking the tests from memory or write new tests for a concept you are working on
+* try to write the tests when you are done with a chapter and have the solution
+* try to write solutions when you are done with a chapter without looking at the tests
 * try to write solutions using only the tests from the :ref:`catalog_of_tests` as your guide
 * try adding tests for any ideas you get as you go through a chapter
-* you can also go through the :ref:`how-tos` section in order
-* do not quit until you get to the end of a chapter, especially when it is hard, it is part of the experience when learning to solve problems, and there is a lot of failure.
-If you take it one small step at a time you eventually get there
+* do not quit until you get to the end of a chapter, especially when it gets hard, it is part of the experience when learning to solve problems, and there is a lot of failure.
+Walk away from it and go do something that is no related for a while, then come back to it.
+If you take one small step at a time you eventually get where you want to go

-If you prefer videos, there is one for each chapter at `<https://www.youtube.com/@JacobItegboje>`_
+If you like videos, there is one for each chapter at `<https://www.youtube.com/@JacobItegboje>`_

 .. _how-tos: